- Email: [email protected]

 Afi serves as an expert in research and data with the Gates Intermediaries for Scale, Catalyst:Ed Postsecondary Expert Network.
 The network of experts provide technical assistance to postsecondary institutions across the United States in and outside of the Gates-funded Intermediaries for Scale.
 The purpose of the expert network is to increase field capacity, spur innovation, and scale best practices across the postsecondary sector.

 In addition to her passion to transform education and experiences for students who are Black, Latino, Indigenous, and from low-income communities, Afi serves her community through leadership as Austin Sexual Health and Wellness (ASHwell) Board of Directors Vice President.
 ASHwell is an organization that empowers central Texans by providing compassionate care through sexual health and wellness services that serve the body, mind and spirit.
 Afi also serves as an advisor to the Nation United Lacrosse Club Foundation Board.
 Nation United Lacrosse Club is a national elite-level lacrosse sports club that uses lacrosse to inspire diversity, equity, and inclusion in the lacrosse community through building the character of players and fostering long-lasting relationships that cross economic, socioeconomic and geographic boundaries.

-EducationPhD from Virginia University of Lynchburg (2014)
+EducationPhD from University of Virginia-Main Campus (2014)

 - Lasting Impacts of Outdoor Orientation Programming: A Preliminary Study Using Longitudinal Data